Peptide-powered wellness.

 Program · PCOS

-~28% lower free testosterone
+In studies: free testosterone

 A 4,241-woman UK real-world tirzepatide cohort (2025) reported 18.8% median weight loss at ten months in women with PCOS — with 91% reaching ≥10% loss.
+The cohort studied non-compounded tirzepatide; individual results vary and are not guaranteed.

 Pooled PCOS trial data show ~68% improvement in menstrual regularity and ~55% increase in ovulation rates — largest among patients losing ≥10% body weight.
+Findings from studies of non-compounded GLP-1 medications; individual results vary and no cycle outcome is guaranteed.

 Mechanism